The Ultimate 4 Days in Lake Como Itinerary

 Best time to visit Lake Como

-Shoulder seasons – late spring and early fall – are hands down the best time to visit Lake Como.
+Shoulder seasons (late spring and early fall) are hands down the best time to visit Lake Como.
 The weather is usually great, prices are lower, and you don’t have to worry about tourist crowds.

-Getting around Lake Como
+How to get around Lake Como

 The best way to get around Lake Como is by public ferry.
 It’s not only budget-friendly, but you also get to enjoy some spectacular views of the lake.
 The ferry schedule is very regular, and it’s quite easy to move from one part of the lake to another.